Universal Effects System For Synthesizers

 signal one iota.
 I am very glad I chose the option of

-reverb and the other for plate reverb, and simply configure AUX routing
+reverb and the other for plate reverb, and simply configure routing

 it can map effect